 31 Solano County Health & Social Services (707) 421-6500

-Each AAA also operates an Aging and Disability Resource Connection (ADRC) function that screens callers for Medi-Cal eligibility, IHSS, the HCBA waiver, MSSP, CalAIM Community Supports, and the California Caregiver Resource Center (CRC) serving the region.
-ADRCs are the federally-aligned "no-wrong-door" intake portals that work whether the caller is age 60+ OR is caring for a younger adult with disabilities.
+Each AAA also runs an Aging and Disability Resource Connection (ADRC) function that screens callers for Medi-Cal eligibility, IHSS, the Home and Community-Based Alternatives (HCBA) waiver, MSSP, CalAIM Community Supports, and the Caregiver Resource Center serving the region.
+ADRCs are the federally aligned "no-wrong-door" intake portals, and they work whether the caller is age 60 or older or is caring for a younger adult with disabilities.
+Medi-Cal, the state's Medicaid program administered by the California Department of Health Care Services (DHCS), is the funding source behind many of these services.

-3. The 11 California Caregiver Resource Centers (CRCs), California's Signature Program
+3. The 11 Caregiver Resource Centers (CRCs): California's Signature Program

 # CRC Name Service Area Phone Website